-Licorice Root Fights MERS and SARS Viral Infections
+Licorice Root Fights MERS and SARS Viral Infections in Studies

 According to research findings, licorice root effectively inhibits the MERS and SARS virus infections.